 I tend to shuffle the order of the stories below every so often in the interest of fairness.
-Bottom line, you can’t go wrong with any of these.
+Bottom line, you can’t go wrong with any of the simlit below.
+Disclaimer: Some of these are on the darker side.
+Make sure to check the individual blogs for trigger warnings.

 Between 2 Worlds